What we cover in our balsa wood boat building eBook

 Anyone can build a Racing Sparrow

-The book has been designed to make a quality model yacht.
+The book has been designed to make a quality model yacht with traditional balsa wood planks.
 One that looks stunning, sails like it's on rails yet is playful and fun on the water.
 Also not cost the earth or require specialist tools.

 What tools do I need?